Scottish Parliament Building: Critical response

 Public reaction to the design of the building has been mixed.
-In the first 6 months of the building being open to the public, 250,000 people visited it, which Presiding Officer George Reid has said showed the public were "voting with their feet".
-Critics of the building, such as Margo MacDonald MSP, pointed out that the high number of visitors does not prove that all of them like the building.
-As well as cost, criticisms of the building stem primarily from the modernist and abstract architecture, the quality of the building work and the location of the building.
+In the first six months of the building being open to the public, 250,000 people visited it, which Presiding Officer George Reid has said showed the public were "voting with their feet".
+Critics of the building, such as Margo MacDonald, pointed out that the high number of visitors does not prove that all of them like the building.
+As well as the cost, which earned it the name Follyrood among critics, criticisms of the stem primarily from the modernist and abstract architecture, the quality of the construction work and the location.

 The mixed public reaction contrasts sharply with the response from architectural critics.
 Its rampant complexity, iconography and layering of meaning and metaphor are widely regarded as producing a building which is "quite a meal".
 This prompted Catherine Slessor, writing in the Architectural Review, to describe it as "A Celtic-Spanish cocktail to blow both minds and budgets, it doesn't play safe, energetically mining a new seam of National Romanticism refined and reinterpreted for the twenty-first century."
 Jencks attempted to dampen criticism of the cost overruns by questioning how 'value for money' might be judged.
-For him, the building is not just a functional or economic enterprise, it is an exploration of national identity and in comparing it to other comparable assemblies, not least the Palace of Westminster, he argues the cost is comparable.
-The conception of the building has been singled out for praise, particularly in the way it re-establishes Scotland's traditional focus towards mainland Europe and its values by means of the layout of the non-adversarial debating chamber and the creation of the public spaces in front of the building, "where people can meet and express themselves as a force".
+For him, the building is not just a functional or economic enterprise, it is an exploration of national identity, and in comparing it to other comparable assemblies, not least the Palace of Westminster, he argues the cost is comparable.
+The conception of the building has been singled out for praise, particularly in the way it re-establishes Scotland's traditional focus towards mainland Europe and its values by means of the layout of the non-adversarial debating chamber, and the creation of the public spaces in front of the building, "where people can meet and express themselves as a force".
 In an era of the Bilbao effect and the iconic building, Jencks is impressed that rather than being a monumental building, as is usual for capital landmarks, the building creates a complex union of nature and culture that nestles itself into the landscape.
+A study by a construction supplies company found that 42.07% of posts on X about the building's design were negative.

 The building has also won a number of awards, including an award at the VIII Biennial of Spanish Architecture, the RIAS Andrew Doolan Award for Architecture, and the 2005 Stirling Prize, the UK's most prestigious architecture award.
 The inclusion of the Scottish Parliament Building on the shortlist for the Stirling Prize in 2004, led the judges to describe the building as "a statement of sparkling excellence".
-In October 2005 the building was identified as Scotland's 4th greatest modern building by readers of Prospect magazine.
-In 2004 the satirical magazine Private Eye also granted the building their Sir Hugh Casson Award for "worst new building of the year".
+In October 2005 the building was identified as Scotland's fourth greatest modern building by readers of Prospect.
+In 2004, the satirical magazine Private Eye also granted the building their Sir Hugh Casson Award for "worst new building of the year".